writethedocs/www/docs/conf/na/2016/news/more-conference-details.md

 there's something for everyone in our Welcome Wagon guide.

-We have two Welcome Wagon events this year: first, there'll be a quick meet up on Sunday before the Reception to answer any last minute questions you might have, and to get to know Leona and Christy before the conference starts.
+We have two Welcome Wagon events this year: first, there'll be a quick meet up on Sunday before the reception to answer any last minute questions you might have, and to get to know Leona and Christy before the conference starts.
 Then, before the conference starts on Monday we'll be running short tours of the venue.